haasem/haasem.github.io/README.md

 Another part of the project was the creation of data snapshots at certain points in the sales process to be able to make comparisons between the plan and the actual result at a later date.
 To this end, he developed reports and dashboards and made them available to the relevant user groups via corresponding visibility rules.**
  - **Technologies used:** Salesforce Sales Cloud, Schema Builder (data model), Flow Builder, Organization Wide Defaults, Sharing Rules, Lightning Record Pages, Reports, Dashboards, Google Diagrams

+- **Project: Implementation Marketing Cloud**
+ - **Task(s):** Requirements analysis, creation of solution design, development, QA, testing, data migration
+ - **Description:** In his role as Solution Architect, Michael Haase implemented an application to automatically generate opportunities based on information about the customer's installed machine base.
+He recorded the requirements of the stakeholders and developed the technical solution design, which he then implemented.
+This enabled the sales manager to identify and generate new opportunities based on machine models, age, and specific features of the installed base and assign them to the responsible sales employees in the sales regions.
+ - **Technologies used:** Salesforce Sales Cloud, Schema Builder (data model), Flow Builder, Salesforce Inspektor, Reports, Dashboards, Sharing Rules